wp-plugins/woocommerce-beans/readme.txt

 you should create it by copying *master.beans.css*: *woocommerce-beans/assets/css/master.beans.css*

 = How can you change Beans plugin language? =
-You can translate the plugin in your language easily using the .po file in 'language' Beans directory.
+You can translate the plugin in your language easily by using the .po file in 'languages' Beans directory.

-- Copy and rename the woocommerce-beans-xx_XX.po (for example for french the rename file would be woocommerce-beans-fr_FR.po)
+- Copy and rename the woocommerce-beans-xx_XX.po (for example for french the renamed file would be woocommerce-beans-fr_FR.po)
 - Change the "Language: xx_XX\n" line in the file according to your language (for example for french it would be "Language: fr_FR\n")

-Now you can translate the plugin using for example Poedit Just open the file with Poedit and start translation.
+Now you can translate the plugin using for example Poedit.
+Just open the file with Poedit and start translation.

-More information about Poedit [here](https://make.wordpress.org/polyglots/handbook/tools/poedit/#translating-with-poedit)
+More information about Poedit [here](https://make.wordpress.org/polyglots/handbook/tools/poedit/#translating-with-poedit).

-For more information, visit us at [http://www.beans.cards/](http://www.beans.cards/)
+Questions about Beans?
+Please read [help & support](http://bit.ly/1ymo025) page.

 == Screenshots ==